madrilene/lenesaile.com/src/en/blog/2021-01-11-technical-details-ineliagestion.md

 ## But how to solve the problem of disproportionately complicated maintenance of static websites?

-We are helped by so-called static site generators, which create the static Web site as part of a so-called build process.
+We are helped by static site generators, which create the static Web site as part of a build process.
 They use data sources and templates to generate the individual HTML files.

-ineliagestion.com uses the Eleventy static site generator, the static files are in a private repository on GitHub (a portal created for hosting application code) and Netlify (a hosting service for static sites) takes care of the hosting on their CDNs.
-Changes are submitted directly to GitHub and Netlify through my code editor.
+ineliagestion.com uses the static site generator [Eleventy](https://www.11ty.dev/), the static files are in a private repository on [GitHub](https://github.com/) (a portal created for hosting application code) and Netlify (a hosting service for static sites) takes care of the hosting on their CDNs.
+Changes are submitted directly to GitHub and [Netlify](https://www.netlify.com/) through my code editor.

 For the design of this website, I used Figma, a design and prototyping tool for digital projects.
 I implemented the design agreed with the client using the CSS framework Tailwind.